MatthewMachuca/FlexboxApiSPEC/flexboxAPIspecV2.md

 ## Flex AlignItems

-The align-items property specifies the default alignment for items inside the flexible container.
+The AlignItems property specifies the default alignment for items inside the flexible container.

 ```xml